DearCodingCathy/Copped/README.md

 ## Overview

-_**Project Title** is lorem ipsum dolor sit amet.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+**Copped** is a web application for sneaker heads!
+Allowing users to create an account, create custom posts about their recent 'cops', and post about 'heat' they have seen in the street.
+Copped also gives users the ability to like, and comment on, their favorite posts.

 ### Core Features

-_Lorem ipsum dolor sit amet.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
-- _etc._
+Core features of Copped include, secure web applictaion using Auth, with the ability to create, read, update, and delete.

 ### Goals

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
+- Display User details
+- Display Post and Users
+- Add like/ comment ability/ association
+- Search functionality
-- _etc._
+- etc.

 ### Team

-Created, designed, and developed by [James Madison](https://github.com/mishakessler) for the General Assembly Software Engineering Immersive (November '19 Cohort) Unit 4 Project.
+Created, designed, and developed by [Catherine Balogun](https://github.com/DearCodingCathy) for the General Assembly Software Engineering Immersive (August '20 Cohort) Unit 4 Project.

 ### Permissions